ruanspies/cli/README.md

 Install any one of the **three latest major** [releases of Go](https://golang.org/doc/devel/release.html).
 For installation instructions, see Go’s [Getting Started](https://golang.org/doc/install) guide.

-_Check Success_
-After installation, running `go version` should reflect one of the three latest major Go versions.
+☑️ After installation, running `go version` should reflect one of the three latest major Go versions.

 ### Protocol Buffer compiler